icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [Hack](http://sourcefoundry.org/hack/) - Another Powerline-compatible font designed for source code and terminal usage.
 - [Input Mono](https://input.djr.com/) - A family of fonts designed specifically for code.
 It offers both monospaced and proportional fonts and includes Powerline glyphs.
 - [Iosevka](https://be5invis.github.io/Iosevka/) - Iosevka is an open source slender monospace sans-serif and slab-serif typeface inspired by [Pragmata Pro](http://www.fsd.it/fonts/pragmatapro.htm), M+ and [PF DIN Mono](https://www.myfonts.com/fonts/parachute/pf-din-mono/), designed to be the ideal font for programming.
+- [Monaspace](https://github.com/githubnext/monaspace) - Monaspace is five interchangable type families, each of which is packaged into three distinct formats.
+You can install all of them side-by-side; their family names are distinct by family and format.
 - [Monoid](http://larsenwork.com/monoid/) - Monoid is customizable and optimized for coding with bitmap-like sharpness at 15px line-height even on low res displays.
 - [Mononoki](https://madmalik.github.io/mononoki/) - Mononoki is a typeface by Matthias Tellen, created to enhance code formatting.
-- [More Nerd Fonts](https://www.nerdfonts.com/font-downloads) - Another site to download Nerd Fonts.
+- [More Nerd Fonts](https://www.nerdfonts.com/font-downloads) - Another site collecting Nerd Fonts to download.
 - [Nerd fonts](https://github.com/ryanoasis/nerd-fonts) - A collection of over 20 patched fonts (over 1,700 variations) & the fontforge font patcher python script for Powerline, devicons, and vim-devicons: includes Droid Sans, Meslo, AnonymousPro, ProFont, Inconsolta, and many more.
 These can be installed with `brew` - do `brew tap homebrew/cask-fonts && brew install --cask fontname`
 - [Powerline patched font collection](https://github.com/powerline/fonts) - A collection of a dozen or so fonts patched to include Powerline glyphs.
 - [Spacemono](https://github.com/googlefonts/spacemono) - Google's new original monospace display typeface family.
 - [Victor Mono](https://rubjo.github.io/victor-mono/) - Victor Mono is a free programming font with semi-connected cursive italics, symbol ligatures (!=, ->>, =>, ===, <=, >=, ++) and Latin, Cyrillic and Greek characters.

+If you're looking for a new font to use, check out [www.codingfont.com](https://www.codingfont.com/) - it presents programming fonts in a bracket-style tournament and lets you keep picking the best of two presented options until landing on a final font.

 ## Tutorials